-Series winners are decided by adding points of the matches played.
+Series winners are decided by adding your Team 1 score of each match played in the series.
 Hence, to score high and be the overall Series winner Manage your team for each match of the series.

 Matches are individual events where you can select best playing eleven based on your knowledge and skills.
 All selected players' points get added to your final score.

 Rounds are part of huge series, Series with many matches are divided into rounds.
 You can manage your team for the round before event lock time.
 Points are calculated based on the performance of the players in the rounds.
 If a player playing more than one match for particular round points is added to your total for every match player scores a point.

 You can submit maximum 4 Team per Event (Match/Round) and join League which allows multiple team joining.

 To start selecting your squad: Login-> Matches-> Manage Team-> And start selecting your squad.